laravel/docs/contracts.md

         }
     }

-Now the code is not coupled to any specific vendor, or even Laravel.
+Now the code is not coupled to any specific vendor or even Laravel.
 Since the contracts package contains no implementation and no dependencies, you may easily write an alternative implementation of any given contract, allowing you to replace your cache implementation without modifying any of your cache consuming code.

 ### Simplicity